 During the program, can friends or family visit students?

 We understand that parents, friends or relatives may want to spend time with or visit the SHAD participant during the program.
-However since our program staff spend a great deal of time building their SHAD community over the course of the month, we do not encourage visiting until Open Day.
+However since our program teams spend a great deal of time building their SHAD community over the course of the month, we do not encourage visiting until Open Day.
 It has been our experience that when some students can see their friends or relatives and others cannot, the community can be disrupted.

 Open Day is held on the final Thursday of the program, and it is the prime opportunity to visit.
 Open Day is the perfect occasion to meet the whole group of students and faculty/volunteers, check out innovative projects, and share the excitement of SHAD.